Writing A Scenario

 The milestone name must be unique in your scenario.

-Typically, if you click on a button while the server as not responded to the request yet, GreenFrame CLI might doesn't track the entire networks traffic.
+Typically, if you click on a button while the server has not responded to the request yet, The GreenFrame CLI might not track the entire network traffic.

 If your page hasn't been entirely loaded, your CPU Usage will also be underestimated.